metasfresh/metasfresh/README.md

 <img src="/images/screenshot-kpi-dashboard.png" width="33%" alt="KPI Dashboard"></img> <img src="/images/screenshot-sales-order.png" width="33%" alt="Sales Order Window"></img> <img src="/images/screenshot-material-receipt.png" width="33%" alt="Material Receipt Window"></img>

 ## Installation
-We publish a stable Release of metasfresh once a week.
+We publish a stable Release of metasfresh each Friday - ok, we skip 1 week at the end of the year ;) .
 It can be downloaded [here](http://metasfresh.com/en/download/).

 metasfresh can be installed via **Docker** or **Ubuntu Installer**